The presence of moisture in your inside basement area will lead to a range of expensive and also time-consuming repairs.

-Some basement leaks can cause health and safety risks if the water comes into contact with the electrical wiring or creates a mold problem.
-Mold thrives in wet basements, especially in finished basements where it may grow on and behind damp drywall, carpeting and paneling.
+Some leaks inside basement can cause health and safety risks.
+The water comes into contact with the electrical wiring or creates a mold problem.
+Mold thrives in wet basements; especially in finished basements where it may grow on and behind damp drywall, carpeting and paneling.

 - Mold, mildew, and musty odors